apigee-labs/rapier/README.md

             other_end:
                 entity: Item

-This API defines a single resource at the URL `to-dos` whose type is `To_do_list`.
-In the relationships section, you can see that `To_do_list` has a property called `items` that represents a multi-valued relationship to the items of the list.
-The value of the `items` property with be a URL that points to a Collection resource that contains information on each item of the `To_do_list`.
-The `To_do_list` at `/to-dos` will actually look like this:
+This API defines a single resource at the URL `/to-dos` whose type is `To_do_list`.
+In the relationships section, you can see that each `To_do_list` has a property called `items` that represents a multi-valued relationship to the items of the list.
+The value of the `items` property will be a URL that points to a Collection resource that contains information on each item of the `To_do_list`.
+In JSON, the `To_do_list` at `/to-dos` will actually look like this:

     {'selfLink': 'http://example.org/message',
      'type': 'To_do_list',
      'items': 'http://example.org/xxxxx'
     }

-The Collection at `http://example.org/to-dos` will look like this:
+In JSON, the Collection at `http://example.org/to-dos` will look like this:

     {'selfLink': 'http://example.org/xxxxx',
      'type': 'Collection',